 The method to be used is dependent on specific site conditions.
-At this site the grade will most likely need to be raised to obtain the proposed Finished Floor Elevation (FFE).
-As of the date of this report the CLIENT/OWNER has not provided the proposed FFE.
+At this site, the grade will most likely need to be raised to obtain the proposed Finished Floor Elevation (FFE).
+As per the project drawings dated January 25, 2019, the CIVIL ENGINEER provided the proposed FFE of 30.20.
 We recommend that the project civil engineer evaluate the proposed FFE with our recommendations to ensure that the subgrade modifications presented in the report are not diminished or compromised.
 Adding select fill is generally the most cost effective method for reducing the potential for soil related movements.
 Therefore, we only discuss this method in this report but we can provide details for the other methods if requested.

-Based on the data obtained, the proposed FFE, information provided by our client and our analysis of the site, we recommend the following modification (Table 6.1.
+Based on the data obtained, the proposed FFE of 30.20, existing natural grade elevation ranging from 28.50 to 29.00, information provided by our client and our analysis of the site, we recommend the following modification (Table 6.1.
 Subgrade Modifications) of the subgrade at this area to accomplished finish floor elevation of the subgrade at this site.
 This method will maintain the potential for soil related movements to an approximate PVR value of less than one (1) inch, which is generally desired for projects of this type.